Honeywell Aerospace: Auxiliary power units

 Auxiliary power units (APUs) are backup systems that deliver power to the engines, flight control and other avionics on an aircraft in the event the main power systems fail.

-The Honeywell 131-9 APU was used in an emergency landing when U.S. Airways Flight 1549 splash landed in New York City’s Hudson River on January 15, 2009, called the Miracle on the Hudson.
+The Honeywell 131-9 APU was used in an emergency landing when U.S. Airways Flight 1549 splash landed in New York City's Hudson River on January 15, 2009, called the Miracle on the Hudson.
 Both CFM56 turbofans were damaged and electrical generators went off line.
 The pilot told the National Transportation Safety Board (NTSB) that his first command after birds flew into the turbine engines was to activate the Honeywell APU.

 The 131-9 was introduced in 1991.
-It’s standard equipment in Boeing 737NG aircraft and is in 60 percent of Airbus A320s.
+It is standard equipment in Boeing 737NG aircraft and is in 60 percent of Airbus A320s.
 Newer versions are expected to be used in Comac 919 single-aisle jets, the Airbus A350 and the Bombardier CSeries narrow body line.

 Aircraft brakes, wheels and black boxes

 Honeywell also manufactures aircraft wheel and brake systems as part of its aircraft landing system (ALS) business based in South Bend, Indiana.
 It produces brakes for the joint venture between General Electric and a Chinese state-owned company called Commercial Aircraft Corporation for the C919 plane.

 The project is expected to deliver 4,700 planes to China over the next 20 years.
-Honeywell manufactures commercial aircraft cockpit data recorders, commonly known as a "black box."
+Honeywell manufactures commercial aircraft cockpit data recorders, commonly known as a "black box".
 In 2011 Honeywell black boxes were recovered from the infamous 2009 crash of Air France Flight 447.
 The black boxes were held 13,000 feet below water for two years at 400 times normal atmospheric pressure.
 At that depth and pressure the wireless alarm of a black box is largely ineffective and the black box itself is only designed to withstand 1500 gs of pressure or depths of 20,000 feet for 30 days.
-Despite far exceeding the black box’s specifications, the data was recovered intact, showing the plane plummeted 38,000 feet in 3.5 minutes.
+Despite far exceeding the black box's specifications, the data was recovered intact, showing the plane plummeted 38,000 feet in 3.5 minutes.